mn-mde-edfi/MDE-EdFi-Documentation/reference/descriptors_resources.md

 This document will store various knowledge items and articles about the MDE Ed-Fi ODS/API, especially with respect to Minnesota extensions and customizations that differ from the Core Ed-Fi Data Standard and ODS/API.
 Some of these issues have been resolved by subsequent updates of the ODS/API.

 ## Descriptors
 Sections below will have additional information about various descriptors.
-Note that the latest information about custom descriptors can be found in the [descriptorTables folder](https://mn-mde-edfi.github.io/MDE-EdFi-Documentation/descriptorTables/).
+Note that the latest information about custom descriptors can be found in the [descriptor tables folder](../descriptorTables/).

 ### Naming Pattern for Extension Descriptors
 When MDE extends a pre-existing Ed-Fi descriptor for the MN extension, it may rename the implementation of that descriptor when additional context clarifies the intended use of the descriptor.
-For example, the [core Ed-Fi descriptor](https://api.ed-fi.org/v3.4.0/docs/index.html?urls.primaryName=Descriptors#/levelOfEducationDescriptors) ```levelOfEducationDescriptors``` is implemented as ```highestCompletedLevelOfEducationDescriptor``` within the "parents" resource (the namespace remains ```uri://education.mn.gov/LevelOfEducationDescriptor```).
+For example, the [core Ed-Fi descriptor](https://edfidocs.blob.core.windows.net/$web/handbook/v4.0/index.html#/LevelOfEducation192) ```levelOfEducationDescriptor``` is implemented as ```highestCompletedLevelOfEducationDescriptor``` within the "parents" resource (the namespace remains ```uri://education.mn.gov/LevelOfEducationDescriptor```).
 This can be visualized in the example value for the "parents" resource:

 ```javascript
 {